 It seems that the world today is completely abuzz with startups and billions of dollars.
-However, what is interesting to note is that majority of the startups people desire to set up don’t actually pan out, either due to poor management, lack of money, or both.
+However, the majority of the startups do not follow through, due to poor management or lack of money.

-Interestingly, in several articles and studies, notably this one from TechCrunch, it would seem that out of the 38 – excluding Facebook – billion dollar valuation companies, there is a stunningly large percentage of companies that had founders and/or executives who had some form of education, tech or business.
+Research from TechCrunch shows that out of the 38 – excluding Facebook – billion dollar valuation companies, a large percentage of companies had educated founders and/or executives.
+Most of whom come from a technology and business background.

 Unicorn Startups & MBA Graduates

-According to research, a staggering 33% of these billion dollar startups have at least a founding member with an MBA , and about 82% had, at least, one founding member OR current executive team member with an MBA.
+33% of billion-dollar startups have at least a founding member with an MBA, while 82% had, at least one founding member OR current executive team member with an MBA.

-Of course, these figures don’t take into account the thousands of other startups with less than a billion dollar valuation, but hopefully, the statistics above based on the 38 billion dollar startups will be a sticking point for you, dear reader.
+These figures do not take into account the thousands of other startups with less than a billion dollar valuation.
+But hopefully, the statistics above based on the 38 billion dollar startups will be a sticking point for you, dear reader.

-Not surprisingly, these MBA holders from the startups also were from relatively more prestigious schools.
+Additionally, these MBA holders from the startups come from more prestigious schools.
 MBAs from Wharton, Stanford, and Harvard Business School top the list, followed by the other schools.